vishnukarthikl/calabash-android-java/README.md

 Calabash Android Java
 =====================

-This project implements a calabash android client in Java.
-So that you can write tests for android apps in java.
+Implementation of calabash android client in java.
+Write functional tests for android in java!

 Download
 =========